KhoaNguyenDucAnh/MM-Det/README.md

 - We develop an effective detector, MM-Det, based on multimodal forgery representation.

-- We release a benchmark for forgery detection on diffusion videos.
-We will provide the link sooner.
+- We release Diffusion Video Forensics (DVF) as a diffusion-generated video dataset for forgery detection on diffusion videos.
+The dataset will be available soon.

 <table class="center">
     <tr>